-The biggest marketing challenges will be to stay calm, focused, and to be obsessed with the only one that matters: Your customer!
+The biggest marketing challenges this year will be to stay calm, focused, and to be obsessed with the only one that matters: Your customer!
 However, there are many ever-changing luxury branding trends.
 Here are the most up to date luxury branding trends of the year.
 Check back for more updates to come!

 High Touch Customer Experience